-Therefore, this study aimed to develop and evaluate the usability of a high-fidelity physics-based VR system that provides not only natural haptics to the users to perform any neuromotor tasks but can also provide users with the first-hand experience of a complex dynamic industrial environment.
-In particular, we attempted to investigate how a combination of physics-based modeled objects (i.e., virtual counterparts of real-objects) and high-fidelity virtual objects of a virtual industrial environment influence users' sense of engagement and realism, functional workload, and neuromuscular dynamics for tasks that require high force demand and gross-motor skills.
+Therefore, this study aimed to develop a high-fidelity physics-based VR system providing natural haptics to the users and the first-hand experience of a complex dynamic industrial environment and evaluate its usability.
 The significance of such virtual replications of a dynamic industrial environment was that their real-world staging requires high capital investments, specific geographic settings, or/and involves safety risks.
-For example, simulating the realworld training scenarios of human-robot collaborative (HRC) pick-and-place tasks for inexperienced/novice users in warehouses (or in advanced manufacturing or military settings) is impractical due mainly to high capital investment and the risk of injury to the users.
-In this study, we simulated HRC pickand-place lifting tasks commonly seen in a warehousing environment to evaluate the usability of the developed VR system.
-We hypothesized that combining the physics-based haptic system with high-fidelity virtual objects would provide an enhanced sense of engagement, realism and motor skills and a decreased functional workload and neuromuscular effort compared to similar tasks performed in the real-world context.
-We also hypothesized that subjects would experience a reduced amount of workload as they get more familiar with the task complexity and high-fidelity virtual objects in the virtual environment.
+For example, in recent times, human-robot collaboration (HRC) has been increasingly used to reduce human operators' risk of injuries and increase productivity in warehousing environments.
+Thus, an ergonomic training program using immersive technologies is also crucial to prepare new and old operators for the safe and efficient performance of the HRC tasks [22].
+However, simulating the real-world training scenarios HRC pick-and-place tasks for of inexperienced/novice users in warehouses (or in advanced manufacturing or military settings) is impractical due mainly to high capital investment and the risk of injury to the users.
+On the contrary, a combination of some physics-based modeled objects (i.e., virtual counterparts of real objects) and high fidelity virtual industrial environment may not only address the aforementioned concerns at a lower cost but also mitigate the limitations of computer-generated haptics.
+In this study, we simulated HRC pick-and-place lifting tasks commonly seen in a warehousing environment to evaluate the usability of the developed VR system.
+In particular, we attempted to investigate how the system influences users' sense of engagement and realism, functional workload, and neuromuscular dynamics for tasks that require high force demand and gross-motor skills.
+We hypothesized that combining the physics-based haptic system with high-fidelity virtual objects would provide a same level of sense of engagement, functional workload and neuromuscular effort similar to tasks performed in the real-world context.
+However, we hypothesized that subjects would experience a reduced amount of workload as they get more familiar with the task complexity and high-fidelity virtual objects in the virtual environment.
+Our main objective was to find statistically insignificant differences between virtual environment tasks (VETs) and real environment tasks (RETs) regarding functional workload, neuromuscular effort, and task performance, which would validate the feasibility of our developed system.